https://invisible-island.net/ncurses/man/

 below is used if the acs_chars (acsc) terminfo capability does not

-define a terminal-specific replacement for it, or if the terminal and
+define a terminal-specific replacement for it, or if the terminal type

-locale configuration requires Unicode to access these characters but
+and locale configuration require Unicode to access these characters but

 the library is unable to use Unicode.
 The "acsc char" column